aspose-words/Aspose.Words-Documentation/java/getting-started/features/supported-features-on-document-load/load-in-the-rich-text-format-1-9-rtf-format/style-features-supported-on-rich-text-import/_index.md

 {{% alert color="primary" %}}

-A style allows you to define a set of formatting that can be reused on many elements in a document.
-This saves time and allows for more consistent formatting throughout your document.
+A style allows you to define a set of formatting that can be reused on multiple elements in a document.
+This saves time and enables for more consistent formatting throughout your document.

 A style loaded into a document is represented in the Aspose.Words DOM by the Style class.
 You can access or modify any type of style (both in-built or custom) in a document.